NtImage

 -C The -C option causes the program to perform the 32 bit CCITT Checksum on the source drive.
 The value is placed to the screen on completion of the program.
 (The option -32 can be used in place of the -C option).
 Do not confuse the uppercase -C hash option, with the lower case -c compress option.

 -h The -h option causes the program to perform the 128 bit MD5 algorithm on the source drive.
 The value is placed to the screen on completion of the program.
 (The option -128 can be used in place of the -h option).
+Note: If you use the hashing options, it is advisable to also use the -l logging option.
+Else, there will be no saved record of the values calculated.

 -160 The -160 option causes the program to perform the 160 bit SHA1 algorithm on the source drive.
 The value is placed to the screen on completion of the program.